jeapostrophe/reach-examples/cmd-and-web/readme.md

 ## Notes

-Here are the steps I following to create the webpage environment:
+Here are the steps I follow to create the webpage environment:

 1. Create a subdirectory with `mkdir web` and `cd web`.